rishiosaur/ll/README.md

 }
 ```

+`url` is the end URL that you'd like to redirect to.
+`name` is the name of the route that redirects to `url`.
+`public` is a boolean that determines whether or not this redirect shows up in the public directory.

 ## Basic Setup

 `LL` was created to be completely open; it works with any data source that returns an array of objects that conform to the above protocol.